algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 **Home page**

 When the player opens the game, the first open window is the Home page below.
-Firstly, the player can modify some settings to adapt the game as he want.
+Firstly, the player can modify some settings to adapt the game as he wants.
 The second button is to begin a new game, mostly used for new players and those who have already finished the game.
 The third button is to load the last part that the player has launched and saved.
 To be functional, the player needs to have started at least one game before.
 The last one is to quit the game.